kamranshafafi/TOPA/README.md

 ## Overview

-TOPA (Trajectory Optimization for Positioning with obstacle Awareness) is a comprehensive framework for optimizing UAV (Unmanned Aerial Vehicle) positioning in wireless communication networks while considering physical obstacles.
+TOPA (Traffic- and Obstacle-aware UAV Positioning Algorithm) is a comprehensive framework for optimizing UAV (Unmanned Aerial Vehicle) positioning in wireless communication networks while considering a physical obstacle.
 The project combines network simulation using ns-3 with mathematical optimization techniques to find optimal UAV positions that maximize coverage while maintaining line-of-sight (LoS) conditions.

 ## Table of Contents